long2ice/synch/README.md

 ### Consume

 Consume message from broker and insert to ClickHouse,and you can skip error rows with `--skip-error`.
-And synch will do full etl at first when set `auto_full_etl = True` in config.
+And synch will do full etl at first when set `auto_full_etl = true` in config.

 ```shell
 > synch consume -h